 EAWA is in the process of updating our system by replacing older meters with newer technology.
 You may notice some fluctuation in your water usage as newer meters register more accurately.

-On 11/5/14, the EAWA Board approved a rate increase for Mt.
-Joy Township customers as part of our goal to equalize rates in our three districts by 2016.
-Click here to view all the rates.
+On 10/7/15, the EAWA Board approved a rate increase (effective December 2015) for Mount Joy Township customers as part of EAWA’s goal to equalize rates in all three districts.
+The multiplier for the large user tier was increased from $1.25 to $2.00.
+Click here to view rates.

 Protect our Environment

 Help protect the environment by disposing of your unwanted or expired medications by dropping them off at the Elizabethtown Borough Police Department or the Northwest Regional Police Department.
 Click here to view information provided by both Police Departments.

 Lancaster County residents can dispose of hazardous materials like paints, cleaners, motor oil, antifreeze, pesticides, herbicides, computers, TV’s, cell phones, fluorescent bulbs and more - free of charge at the Household Hazardous Waste facility, 1299 Harrisburg Pike, Lancaster, PA 17603.
 Click here to view the Resident’s Guide to Recycling & Waste Disposal in Lancaster County.